Greenwolf/social_mapper/README.md

 Social Mapper takes a variety of input types such as:

-* An organisations name, searching via LinkedIn
+* An organisation's name, searching via LinkedIn
 * A folder full of named images
 * A CSV file with names and URL’s to images online